-The FAQs below explain HOP in all its detail with worked examples.
+The FAQs below explain HOP in detail.
 These are designed to be a guide and are subject to change.
-Upon being accepted into HOP, you will receive a Buyer’s Product Guide with all the key facts.
-We hope you enjoy reading it and look forward to hearing from you.
+Upon being accepted into HOP, you will receive a Homebuyers’ Guide with all the key facts.

 Are there types of properties and locations that HOP will not consider?

 HOP is only able to offer co-investment in freehold homes, which excludes flats.

 HOP is only considering co-investment in homes within England at this time.

 How much will HOP cost me?

 How do you assess whether I can afford to buy with HOP?

 As responsible partners, HOP will check that you can afford HOP’s monthly payments.
 We know that most people’s wages rise, so factoring this into our affordability assessment allows HOP’s investors to co-invest more than a typical mortgage lender.